willjhliang/notes/Deep Learning/Models/✍️ Variational Autoencoder.md

+> [!warning]
 > Sorry, this note is under construction.
-It'll get more detailed in the future!
+Feel free to take a look at what I've got so far, and please come back later!

 # Theory
 VAE is a modification of the standard [[🧬 Autoencoder]] that uses probability distributions in the latent space instead of hard values.
 Our decoder samples from the latent distribution to generate the reconstruction.